CodeMascotClub/metabox/README.md

-# TheDramatist MetaBox
+# CodeMascot MetaBox

-This is a Composer library package to enhance the usage of WordPress metabox API.
+This is a Composer library package to enhance the usage of **WordPress metabox API**.

 ## Table Of Contents